Manchester United’s Premier League title hopes may be fading, but a first final under Erik ten Hag is now in sight.

 Sam Surridge had a goal ruled out by VAR for offside before Weghorst, who signed on loan from Burnley this month, scored his first for his new club in the 45th.

 Antony’s shot from the edge of the box was only parried by Forest goalkeeper Wayne Hennessey and Weghorst reacted sharply to convert the rebound.

 Fernandes rounded off the scoring in the 89th and likely ended Forest’s slim hopes of a comeback.

 “We’ve put ourselves in this situation and we have to deal with it next week,” Forest manager Steve Cooper said.

 United hasn’t won a trophy since 2017 when Jose Mourinho’s team lifted the League Cup and Europa League in his first season in charge.

 Ten Hag is aiming to replicate that feat by delivering a trophy in his debut campaign after being appointed at the end of last season.

 The former Ajax coach spoke this week of the importance of picking up silverware in his bid to return United to its former glories.

-He questioned his team’s winning mentality after the defeat to Arsenal and got the desired response against Forest.
+He questioned his players’ winning mentality after the defeat to Arsenal left his team 11 points off the league leader, but got the desired response against Forest.

 James Robson is at https://twitter.com/jamesalanrobson